 Harry grinned and let his wand slide into his hand.
 Heat vibrated through his fingers like a warm, summer wind through green leaves.
 He pictured the serpent rising from the waters of the pool and swept his wand up.

 Every drop of liquid rose into the air.
-The conjured serpent swirled into the air over the bridge, coiling over itself, maw poised to strike, and every bit as large as the corpse lying on the ground.
+The conjured serpent swirled over the bridge, coiling over itself, its maw poised to strike, every bit as large as the corpse lying on the ground.

 A deep, throbbing ache tugged at Harry’s limbs.
-He resisted it for a minute longer, then the ache began to drag right at the core of his being and he slashed his wand forward.
+He resisted it for and grit his teeth, holding the conjuration aloft.
+The ache began to drag right at the core of his being and he slashed his wand forward.

 The conjured basilisk crashed against the chamber wall like a breaking wave.